nathan-bottomley/eleventy-plugin-podcaster/README.md

 The episodes themselves will be audio files — MP3s, usually — contained in an  `/episodes` folder at the top level of your project.

 > [!WARNING]
 > Podcast episode files tend to be large, too large to commit to your repository.
 This isn't an insurmountable problem.
-You find out how to solve it here: [The episodes themselves](episodes.md).
+You find out how to deal with it here: [The episodes themselves](episodes.md).

 ### `eleventy-plugin-podcast` in action